RonggangCui/YalpCamp/README.md

 # 🏕️ Yelp Camp

 Welcome to the **Yelp Camp** repository!
 This repo is a product remake of the web app I independently developed in summer 2022.
 I've updated many features and implemented a robust 3-tier deployment.
-Visit the app at [Yelp Camp](https://www.yelp-camp-rc.com/) and become an active user today!
+Visit the app at [www.yelp-camp-rc.com](https://www.yelp-camp-rc.com/) and become an active user today!
 This guide will walk you through the project structure and the usage of each package.

 ## 🌟 Introduction